davide-maestroni/jroutine/README.md

 ## Code generation

-In order to activate the proxy code generation through annotation pre-processors in a Java project, it is sufficient to include the proper artifact (see below).
+In order to activate the proxy code generation through annotation pre-processors in a Java project, it is sufficient to include the proper artifact ([see below][artifacts]).

 Note, however, that in an Android project explicit use of an APT plugin is required.
 For example, the Gradle build file can be modified as follows: